lortza/lortza.github.io/_projects/productmatchr.md

 repo:
 readme: false
 img: /img/project_productmatchr.png
-tagline: Deals on outdoor gear in your size
+tagline: Data parsing, Regex, and Matching Algorithms
 description: Create a profile and see deals on top outdoor apparel and gear in your size.
+We're pulling in data from XML datafeeds (rake tasks, nokogiri) and parsing it into our database objects (regex) then matching it to your profile's specifications (scopes & postgres queries).
 It's all about the datafeed parsing, baby!
 tech_used: Rails 4, Ruby 2.2.4, Heroku, Sendgrid, Rollbar, Devise, Ahoy
-role: db architecture, back end, front end, graphic design
+role: db architecture, XML parsing and matching, general back end structure, front end, graphic design
 ---